LiskArchive/lisk-sdk-examples/workshop/README.md

 **Task 1: Go to [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts) at line 399 to copy the implementation.**

+_Solution can be found in the `Solution: Invoice Transaction` section._

 Notice, we are looking for an account using the `address` filter.
 In order to understand better the difference between passing an array or an object to the cache function, I ask you to read up about the difference.

 **Task 2: Read about AND and OR filters [at the section `B/ Combining Filters`](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc)**